Learned Collusion: The Prisoner's Dilemma

-In equilibrium, the effect of biases is to eliminate defection phases: players alternate between cooperative phases and disorganized phases, and disorganized phases are short enough to avoid a drop in $Q-$values.
+In comparison with Figure~\ref{fig6}, which has been drawn over the same long horizon, Figure~\ref{fig10a} illustrates that under biased Q-learning, players no longer fall into defection traps under that horizon.
+Figure~\ref{fig10b} and~\ref{F9} illustrate that players still alternate between cooperative phases and disorganized phases, but disorganized phases are shorter and short enough to avoid a drop in $Q-$values.
+Joint defections arise, but only within disorganized phases.